cs1302uga/cs1302-ce20/README.md

    * The third button (i.e., the one with [`/resources/actual-size-50.png`](/resources/actual-size-50.png))
      should return the main `ImageView` object to its default size.
-This can be accomplished by changing the size ImageView` object to the same size as the `Image` object it displays.
+This can be accomplished by changing the size of the `ImageView` object to the same size as the `Image` object it displays.

 1. **Recompile before continuing.**
    Also stage and commit your changes.